Fouadbtlb/Object_detection_and_avoidance/ReadMe.md

 * 3-testing_model.ipynb
 * 4-dqn.py (not ready yet)
 - Side files :
-    * paths.py : to organize our directories and easly find the paths
+    * paths.py : to organize our directories and easly find the paths.
-    * Mydataset : The Class in charge to feed the model with images got from the annotations file that got crreated in the first notebook.
+    * Mydataset.py : The Class in charge to feed the model (data loader) with images got from the annotations file that got created in the first notebook.
-    * CarEnv.py : The class in charge to cominicate with the python API of Carla.
+    * CarEnv.py : The class in charge to communicate with the python API of Carla.
-    * Faster_RCNN.md :Giving some info about history of Fatser RCNN (Fast RCNN, RCNN) and how each one works.
+    * Faster_RCNN.md :Giving some info about the history of Fatser RCNN (Fast RCNN, RCNN) and how each one works.
     * My_results.md : Giving an overview of my results with some plots.